Robert Ogilby: Birth and early life

 Robert Ogilby was born at 15 Victoria Road, Kensington Gardens, London, on 27 November 1880, and was the only son among the seven children of Robert and Helen Ogilby.
 His father was an officer in the King's Own Royal Regiment, 1870–82, and served in the Anglo-Zulu War.
 His mother was a daughter of the Rev. George Bomford Wheeler, classicist and translator, who edited The Irish Times between 1859 and 1877.

 Ogilby was educated at Eton College.
-On leaving, in 1898, he was commissioned in the 4th (militia) Battalion of the Suffolk Regiment and in 1900 he transferred to regular service with the 4th (Royal Irish) Dragoon Guards, proceeding to India shortly afterwards.
+On leaving, in 1898, he was commissioned into the 4th (Cambridge Militia) Battalion, Suffolk Regiment and in 1900 he transferred to regular service with the 4th (Royal Irish) Dragoon Guards, proceeding to India shortly afterwards.
 While in India he became accomplished at polo and he played the sport for his regiment both there and, after joining the 2nd Life Guards in 1903, at the Ranelagh and Roehampton Clubs.
 He sold his ponies on retiring from the Life Guards in 1905, but resumed playing as captain of The Parthians in the following year.

 On the death of his father in 1902 he inherited lands in County Londonderry and at Woolwich.
 His Woolwich estate, based on Powis Street, included commercial properties that had been redeveloped under his father's initiative at the turn of the century and generated an important revenue stream.
 His Irish holdings comprised the 300-acre Pellipar and the smaller Ardnargle and Dungiven Castle estates.

 In the years prior to 1907 he enlarged Pellipar House to become one of the most architecturally distinctive mansions in the county, and it provided the base for his farming and public service activities.
 He established a prize-winning herd of shorthorn cattle and sat on the Council of the Royal Ulster Agricultural Society.
 He was appointed a magistrate in 1907 and a Deputy Lieutenant of County Londonderry in 1908, and served as the county's High Sheriff in 1911.